mattcarlotta/nvi/README.md

 ### Unix (Linux, macOS)

-`nvi` emits NUL-delimited records: each `KEY=value` pair, then each command token. `xargs -0` splits the records and hands them to `env`, which sets the variables and runs the command.
+`nvi` emits NUL-delimited ENVs: each `KEY=value` pair, then each command token. `xargs -0` splits the ENVs and hands them to `env`, which sets the variables and runs the command.

 ```sh
 nvi --files .env -- <command> | xargs -0 env